romero927/Django_Scordle/README.md

-# Hurdle
+# Scordle

 This project is a Django-based clone of the popular word-guessing game Wordle.

-Available to test at: [https://kgromero-hurdle.fly.dev/](https://kgromero-hurdle.fly.dev/)
+Available to test at: [https://kgromero-Scordle.fly.dev/](https://kgromero-Scordle.fly.dev/)

 ## Features